MSMSMSM

-"MSMSMSM" is a song recorded by the British musician Sophie.
+"MSMSMSM" is a song recorded by the British music producer Sophie.
 It was released on 30 September 2015 as a single, later appearing on the artist's compilation album Product (2015).
 Along with the single's release, a Product clothing line was announced, though it was immediately sold out, leading sources to question if the line was ever on sale.
-A Product butt plug was also announced.
+An amorphous ‘silicone product’ was also announced with many music publications noting its similarity to silicone sex toys.
 "MSMSMSM" was released on vinyl as the A-side to "Vyzee".
 It was named one of the best songs of the year by Crack and Vice.
+"MSMSMSM" was subsequently featured in a 2026 McDonald's television advert.

 Charts

 In 2021, the "MSMSMSM / Vyzee" vinyl appeared at the Official Physical Singles Chart and the Official Vinyl Singles Chart.